vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ fix ][ Heading ] Heading-Adjusted padding when there is a background.

 = 1.32.0 =
 [ Add Function ][ GridColCard ( Pro ) ] add column min-width setting for tablet and pc.
 [ Add Function ][ Button outer(Pro) ] Add button width option for mobile or tablet.